legislation/data-documentation/what-we-have.md

 We do hold some legislation originating from the EU, to fulfil our obligations under [Schedule 5 of the European Union (Withdrawal) Act 2018](http://www.legislation.gov.uk/id/ukpga/2018/16/schedule/5).
 The EU origin legislation we hold is:

- * All EU legislation classified as "legal acts" in the EUR-Lex database (sector 3), plus their consolidated versions (sector 0) and any [corrigenda](glossary.md#correction-slip--corrigendum)
+ * All EU legislation classified as “legal acts” in the EUR-Lex database (sector 3), plus their consolidated versions (sector 0) and any [corrigenda](glossary.md#correction-slip--corrigendum)
- * the following EU treaties, both the "Official Journal" version and any consolidated versions:
+ * the following EU treaties, both the “Official Journal” version and any consolidated versions:
     + the Treaty on European Union,
     + the Treaty on the Functioning of the European Union,
     + the Euratom Treaty, and